The Ten Most Expensive Wines from California

 However, pioneers like Telmo Rodriguez, Palacios, Daniel Ramos, and Soto Manrique have worked tirelessly to save the reputation of this beautiful variety.
 As a result, Spain was in danger of losing its most precious viticultural resource, gnarly old bush vines of Garnacha, planted in sites as diverse as Priorat and Sierra de Gredos.
 But, thanks to the relentless proselytizing of Rodriguez and his compatriots, Garnacha is now back in vogue.
 Their approach has been both passionate and pragmatic: growers were reluctant to cultivate such low-yielding bush vines; therefore, property owners started offering financial incentives to winegrowers if they promised not to grub them up.
 Peter Sisseck adopted a similar approach in Ribera del Duero in a noble effort to save the region’s centenarian plantings of Tempranillo.
 As a result, the best wines produced from old Garnacha vines are incomparable, concentrated, refined, and complex.

 Of course, no one is under any illusions that cultivating Garnacha is a walk in the park.
 Appreciated for its robust nature, the variety is nonetheless prone to prolific yields and is susceptible to various grapevine diseases, particularly bunch rote and mildew.
 As Ferran Centelles so rightly claims, Garnacha is Spain’s counterpart to Pinot Noir.
 If the grape is planted on inferior sites and mishandled in the winery, it produces utterly nondescript and anodyne wine.
 But it also transmits the distinct qualities of superior terroir with clinical precision – Garnacha grown in La Mancha is a world away from the wines of Priorat.
-A late-ripening variety, Garnacha needs plenty of heat and a long growing season to achieve good phenolic ripeness.
+Garnacha is a late-ripening variety that needs plenty of heat and a long growing season to achieve good phenolic ripeness.
 Yet, the grape does not have an abundance of anthocyanins (coloring compounds) or tannins.
 Poor examples (once ubiquitous in Spain) combine high alcohol with a flabby mid-palate, pale color, and low acidity.

-Indeed, the quality of Garnacha now being made across Spain’s key regions – both established and evolving – is remarkable.
+Indeed, the quality of Garnacha now being made across Spain’s established and evolving regions is remarkable.
 Critics and journalists can hardly contain their excitement over Daniel Ramos’ achievements in the Sierra de Gredos region.
 Located west of Madrid, the granite and slate terroirs of the Gredos mountains have a natural affinity with the Garnacha grape, producing transparent wines of inimitable freshness and poise.
 Old bush vines are a precious resource in the single-vineyard ‘Paraje Galayo,’ fiercely protected by winemakers like Ramos and Soto Manrique.
 Zerberos del Tiembro and Soto Manrique’s La Transición Garnacha have stunned the critics with their incredible price-to-quality ratio.
 Bright, floral aromas fill the glass, supported by fine tannins and racy acidity.
 They are magnificent examples of how the grape responds to its terroir with brilliant precision.
-South of the city of Madrid lies the appellation of Mentrida, which has only recently come to prominence.
+South of the city of Madrid lies the appellation of Méntrida, which has only recently come to prominence.
 It has been changing just as dramatically as the rest of Spain’s winescape, with higher altitude sites and old bush vines being exploited to spectacular effect.
 Bodegas Ziries arguably makes the finest Garnacha in the zone; its Navalegua label is a wonderful example of the variety, imbued with a high-toned floral quality and ample red fruit.
 Fresh and balanced, it represents exceptional value.

 The region’s terroir is highly diverse, with significant micro-climate, soil, aspect, and altitude variations.
 Many would argue that the best sites for Garnacha are located in the Ribera Baja sub-zone in the south, with its poor soils and Mediterranean climate.
 The village of Fitero is renowned for its single-vineyard expressions, mainly if the vines are over 50 years old.
 Thus, the region’s winemakers have an unprecedented opportunity to craft terroir-driven and distinctive wines in such conditions.
 Thankfully, they don’t waste it.